Arnoux system: Alternatives

-In fact, the problem was solved by the bogie, which was invented in the USA shortly after opening, but this was unknown in Europe at the time.

-The Arnoux system bears some similarity to Cleminson's patent system.
-Both are designed to keep the axles radial to the curvature of the track.
+The problem of curves was solved using bogies, which were invented in the United States shortly after adopting rail transport, but this was unknown in Europe at the time.
+The Arnoux system bears some similarity to Cleminson's patent system, as both are designed to keep the axles radial to the curvature of the track.

-Talgo utilise independent wheels mounted in a "rodal" between cars.
+Talgo utilises independent wheels mounted in a "rodal" between cars.
 Linkage rods keep the "rodal" aligned tangentially with the track.
 Like Arnoux, this system originally utilised (Iberian) broad gauge tracks, but recent versions are used on standard gauge or utilise variable gauge.